Sanj24Dev/elderly-fall-detection-wearable-device/README.md

 - If above threshold, detects a fall and updates status.

 ---

 ## 📡 Data Sent to ThingSpeak

 The `push_data()` function sends the following fields to your ThingSpeak channel:
 - Body temperature
-- Humidity
+- Accelerometer data
-- Accelerometer data (X, Y, Z)
+- Rotation data
-- Motion status
+- Distance
 - Fall status

 Make sure to update your `THINGSPEAK_CHANNEL_NUMBER` and `THINGSPEAK_API_KEY` in `conf.h`.